apatel544/followingEyes/README.md

 ## How To Get Open on your local

    1. You need to clone to repository and open the index.html file.

     or

-    2. You can navigate to: https://github.com/apatel544/followingEyes
+   2. You can navigate to: [Follow Eyes App](https://github.com/apatel544/followingEyes)